Limited Clients. Proven Results.

 Domestic Violence Penalties

-A conviction of domestic violence in Brady Lake, or anywhere in Ohio, has serious penalties.
-Domestic violence can be a misdemeanor or a felony.
-A conviction for domestic violence cannot be expunged.
-Subsequent domestic violence convictions have increased penalties.
-Penalties range from misdemeanor sentences to felony sentences with mandatory prison time.
+A conviction of domestic violence in Brady Lake, Ohio, has serious penalties.
+Domestic violence can be either a felony or a misdemeanor.
+A domestic violence conviction is on your record forever.
+Any later domestic violence charges will be considered a higher degree based upon the prior.
+Penalties range from felony with mandatory prison time to misdemeanor sentences.
 For example, conviction of a:

 Besides the criminal penalties for conviction of domestic violence, there are other serious considerations.
 These are not limited to, but include:

 - You may lose your professional license: nursing, teacher, doctor, etc.

 - Your employer may have grounds to terminate your employment.

 - You will lose or be prevented from obtaining a concealed carry permit.

 - You will not be able to purchase a firearm.